 Choose Suitable Plants

 Wise plant selection is very important.
 Take note of plant size, water needs, and preferred sun exposure.
-Other factors might be pest resistance if you are plagued with deer, rabbits, mole,or gophers.
-"Trying to make it work" in less than optimum conditions will only lead to weak, pest-attracting specimens which will cost you time, money, and frustration.
-Plan ahead with wire barriers if root chewing animals are a problem, or remove turf in favor of native plants.
+Another factor might be pest resistance, if you are plagued with deer, rabbits, moles, or gophers.
+"Trying to make it work" in less than optimum conditions will only lead to weak, pest-attracting specimens that will cost you time, money, and frustration.
+Plan ahead with wire barriers if root-chewing animals are a problem, or remove turf in favor of native plants.
 Native varieties are clearly a wise approach to your landscape.
 They will attract and support native fauna and are most likely to thrive with little help.
 This means good value and more free time to enjoy relaxing in the garden.